minprog/programmeren-1/lectures/03 Algorithms/index.md

             return 1;
         }

+    *   Note that `names` is a sorted array of strings.
-    *   We can't compare strings directly, since they're not a simple data type but rather an array of many characters, and we need to compare them differently.
-Luckily, the `string` library has a `strcmp` function which compares strings for us and returns `0` if they're the same, so we can use that.
+    *   We can't compare strings directly in C, since they're not a simple data type but rather an array of many characters.
+Luckily, the `string` library has a `strcmp` ("string compare") function which compares strings for us, one character at a time, and returns `0` if they're the same.
+    *   If we only check for `strcmp(names[i], "Ron")` and not `strcmp(names[i], "Ron") == 0`, then we'll print `Found` even if the name isn't found.
+This is because `strcmp` returns a value that isn't `0` if two strings _don't_ match, and any nonzero value is equivalent to true in a condition.

+## Structs

+*   If we wanted to implement a program that searches a phone book, we might want a data type for a "person", with their name and phone number.
+*   It turns out in C that we can define our own data type, or data _structure_, with a **struct** in the following syntax:

+        typedef struct
+        {
+            string name;
+            string number;
+        }
+        person;

+    *   We use `string` for the `number`, since we want to include symbols and formatting, like plus signs or hyphens.
+    *   Our struct contains other data types inside it.
-*   Let's try to implement a phone book with the same ideas:
+*   Let's try to implement our phone book without structs first:

         #include <cs50.h>
         #include <stdio.h>